ANU Spot 1

 Vere Cornwall Bird International Airport (ANU/TAPA) to date is the only airport on the island of Antigua (pronounced “Ann-Tee-Ga”).
 Originally built as a base for the USAF in 1941, it became a civil airport in 1948.
 The airport is considered a gateway to the Eastern Caribbean, and it is the largest of the Leeward Island airports.
 A new terminal was completed in 2018 to handle the 981,159 annual passengers.

 LIAT – Leeward Islands Air Transport – has its headquarters at VCBIA, hence their ATRs can be seen frequently.
 Besides LIAT various other regional airlines, such as Sky High, Seaborne and Winair, operate regular flights to the island.
 Due to Antigua’s history as a British colony for an extended period of time – the island became independent in 1981, but is still part of the Commonwealth – British Airways currently offers six weekly flight from London Gatwick to ANU.
-The only other link to Europe are seasonal charters by Thomas Cook UK (from MAN) and Blue Panorama (from MXP).
+The only other link to Europe are seasonal charters by Virgin Atlantic (from LGW) and Blue Panorama (from MXP).

 |Restrooms||In the terminal.|

 |Drinks/Food||In the terminal.
 There is also a gas station – Rubis Dee’s Service Station – on the way between spot #5 and spot #2 (at the corner of Sir George Walter Hwy and Old Parham Rd).|

 |Hotels||Carter’s Guest House near Spot #5 and Anne’s Apartments near Spot #2 are very conveniently located.
 Other guest houses are located in nearby St John’s, but if you’re staying at one of the island’s resorts, then a car is definitely advisable.|

 |Season||Best time to visit is December to April.
 It starts getting humid in May and the rainy and hurricane season lasts from June to November.|